Vile (album): Background and recording

-Music
+Music and lyrics

 The album is seen as a return to the brutal death metal sound of the band's previous releases with hints of technical death metal, and as a departure from the catchier groove-oriented style of The Bleeding.
 Both it and its followup Gallery Of Suicide and The Wretched Spawn are considered by fans as the band's most technical releases.

 Greg Pratt of Exclaim! said, "Vile practically mocks that album's groove and open space with an oppressive onslaught of full-on, no-nonsense, blinders-on extreme metal."
-Chris Krovatin of Kerrang! wrote: "Though the band’s sound had beguns to enter the horrific, kinetic tone that it would champion from here on, on Vile it retains some of the insulated basement-track production of Cannibal’s early releases."
+Chris Krovatin of Kerrang! wrote: "Though the band’s sound had begun to enter the horrific, kinetic tone that it would champion from here on, on Vile it retains some of the insulated basement-track production of Cannibal's early releases."
 The album has been noted for its complex song structures.

-According to Malcolm Dome of Metal Hammer, "[George Fisher's] vocals seemed to feed off the dynamism, freshness and vitality that lit up the music."
-Cannibal Corpse bassist Alex Webster said: "[Fisher] was exactly what we wanted.
-If you listen to bands like Kreator and Dark Angel, they have that really rapid-fire vocal delivery and George was able to do that in a [death metal] way.
-We wanted the Tom Araya of [death metal] and we found him!"
+According to Malcolm Dome of Metal Hammer, Fisher's "vocals seemed to feed off the dynamism, freshness and vitality that lit up the music."
+Bassist Alex Webster said Fisher was able to perform a rapid vocal delivery akin to Kreator, Dark Angel, and Tom Araya.
+Loudwire described his scream at the beginning of "Devoured by Vermin" as a "tortured shriek".

 Vile is the band's first album to use Bb standard tuning, as opposed to Eb standard tuning on all prior releases (although a few of the album's tracks are in C# standard).

 Vincent Jefferies of Allmusic noted Vile's album art and song titles, while "gruesome and extreme to the max", are "toned down" in comparison to previous releases by the band.
-Fisher described the album's fifth track “Bloodlands" as having more of a psychological horror theme as opposed to the usual graphic violence themes of earlier releases.
+Fisher described the album's fifth track "Bloodlands" as having more of a psychological horror theme as opposed to the usual graphic violence themes of earlier releases.